dansui/PET575/README.md

 Suppose the mud density is 1000kg/l.
 The pipe length is 3.5m and inner diameter is 24mm.

-(1)	Calculate the coefficients for three rheological models (Bingham, Power-law and Herchel-Bulkley) (2)	Calculate the generalized Reynolds number for these three fluids vs. flow rate (from 1 l/min to 300 l/min).
+(1)	Calculate the coefficients for three rheological models (Bingham, Power-law and Herchel-Bulkley).

+(2)	Calculate the generalized Reynolds number for these three fluids vs. flow rate (from 1 l/min to 300 l/min).

 (3)	Calculate the apparent viscosities for these three fluids vs. flow rate (from 1 l/min to 300 l/min).

 (4)	Calculate the friction factors for these three fluids vs. flow rate (from 1 l/min to 300 l/min).

 (5)	Calculate the pressure drops for these three fluids vs. flow rate (from 1 l/min to 300  l/min).